asaikali/modular-boot/README.md

 The following maven modules are used to configure and bootstrap the application.
 They should have no components with business logic.

+* __parent__ location of the parent pom that defines a consistent classpath for all the maven modules
 * __util__ contains a collection of utility classes that don't contain any business logic.
 * __config__ contains all the configuration files required to configure the spring application context.
 It hosts the `application.yml` files and other cross cutting configuration objects.